oracle/python-oracledb/doc/src/api_manual/pipeline.rst

 .. method:: Pipeline.add_callproc(name, parameters=None, keyword_parameters=None)

     Adds an operation that calls a stored procedure with the given parameters.
+    The created :ref:`PipelineOp object <pipelineopobjs>` is also returned from this function. :ref:`pipelineopattrs` can be used to examine the operation, if needed.

 .. method:: Pipeline.add_commit()